spyder-ide/spyder-api-docs/docs/plugin_development.rst

+.. _tutorial-plugin-structure:

 =============================
 Defining the plugin structure
 =============================

-We already have a Git repository and a virtual environment where Spyder 5 is installed.
+We already have :ref:`a Git repository <tutorial-repo>` and :ref:`a virtual environment <tutorial-environment>` where Spyder 5 is installed.
 Let's activate our environment and go into the local folder of our repository:

 .. code-block:: shell